-- 1) Wash the motor with fresh water to remove salt or dirt. - 2) Remove the engine oil drain screw and completely drain water and oil from the engine. - 3) Remove the spark plug, and completely drain the water from the engine by pulling the recoil starter several times. - 4) Inject a sufficient amount of engine oil through the spark plug hole.
-Pull the recoil starter several times to circulate the oil throughout the motor.
+- (1) Wash the motor with fresh water to remove salt or dirt. - (2) Remove the spark plugs, and completely drain the water from the engine by pulling the recoil starter several times. - (3) Inject a sufficient amount of genuine engine oil through the spark plug hole and into the crank case from the carburetor side.
+Pull the recoil starter several times to circulate oil throughout the motor.